Back to Blog

 • Low-fat dairy

-The evidence: The DASH diet can lower systolic blood pressure by 8–14 mmHg — comparable to a single blood pressure medication.
+The evidence: DASH-style eating can lower systolic blood pressure by 8 to 14 mmHg in responders, comparable to adding a blood pressure medication.

-The average American consumes about 3,400 mg of sodium per day.
-The recommended limit for blood pressure management is 1,500 mg.
+The average American consumes about 3,400 mg of sodium a day.
+For patients with hypertension, the recommended intake is closer to 1,500 mg.

 You don't need to run marathons.
-150 minutes per week of moderate aerobic exercise — brisk walking, swimming, cycling — is the standard recommendation.
-The key is consistency, not intensity.
+The standard recommendation is 150 minutes a week of moderate aerobic exercise: brisk walking, swimming, cycling.
+Consistency matters more than intensity.

-Even breaking it into 10-minute walks after meals has measurable benefits.
+Even breaking activity into 10-minute walks after meals has measurable effects.

-The evidence: Regular aerobic exercise lowers systolic BP by 5–8 mmHg.
+The evidence: Regular aerobic exercise lowers systolic blood pressure by 5 to 8 mmHg in most people who do it consistently.

 • Adequate sleep (see below)

-• Social connection — isolation is a cardiovascular risk factor
+• Social connection; isolation is independently associated with cardiovascular risk

-• Therapy or counseling if you're dealing with chronic anxiety
+• Therapy or counseling for patients dealing with chronic anxiety or depression

-The evidence: Stress management techniques can lower systolic BP by 3–5 mmHg, with greater effects in people with high baseline stress.
+The evidence: Structured stress management lowers systolic BP by 3 to 5 mmHg on average, with bigger effects in patients with high baseline stress.

-The evidence: Improving sleep quality and treating sleep apnea can lower BP by 3–10 mmHg.
+The evidence: Improving sleep quality and treating underlying sleep apnea can lower blood pressure by 3 to 10 mmHg.
+For patients with significant apnea, the effect is often dramatic and immediate.

 high blood pressure